-AAFM was born during a reunion for members of the 3901st Strategic Missile Evaluation Squadron (SMES) in Las Vegas, in 1991.
-During that meeting in the heat of July desert, a number of officer and enlisted started talking about an organization for Air Force Missileers.
-Over the years, there had been a number of short-lived groups started at several of the missile bases, none of which lasted more than a couple of years.
-The fliers had an organization, the Daedalians, founded early in the 1900s by World War I aviators, with a presence on almost every Air Force base.
+AAFM was born in 1991 during a reunion for members of the 3901st Strategic Missile Evaluation Squadron (SMES) in Las Vegas, NV.
+During that meeting in the heat of the July desert, a number of members started talking about an organization for Air Force Missileers.
+Over the years there had been a number of short-lived groups started at several of the missile bases, none of which lasted more than a couple of years.
+The fliers had an organization, the Daedalians, founded in the early 1900s by World War I aviators, with a presence on almost every Air Force base.
 We decided that it was time for the Missileers to have a similar organization.
-Over the next several months, we floated ideas back and forth, mostly by mail, since email was new and developing at that time.
-By late 1992 we had put together a basic plan, with by-laws, a mission statement and a founding Board of Directors.
-Charlie Simpson volunteered to be the “staff” for the organization, and held that position for the first 25 years of AAFM’s existence.
+Over the next several months we floated ideas back and forth, mostly by mail, since e-mail was new and developing at that time.
+By late 1992 we had put together a basic plan with bylaws, a mission statement, and a founding Board of Directors.
+Charlie Simpson volunteered to be the "staff" for the organization, and held that position for the first 25 years of AAFM's existence.

 A study in the March 2017 newsletter that concluded there have been 79,717 Air Force Missileers who have served from the 1940s to the present.
 That means that AAFM has only reached a small fraction of the total population, and it also explains that even today we get calls and emails from people who say, “I just heard about your organization.”
 In 1993, we set the dues at $20 per year, $50 for three years and $250 for lifetime membership.
 We did some analysis and changed the lifetime cost to $300 a couple of years later, but annual and three year dues have remained unchanged since we began.
 Many years ago we added an Active Duty Enlisted/Student rate of $5 per year or $14 for three years, and then changed that a few years ago when some generous enlisted members of AAFM donated funds so we could provide free membership to active duty enlisted.
 When we started that program, we made the $5/$14 rate applicable to Active Duty Officers/Students.
 By carefully controlling costs and by having no staff costs, we have managed to continue dues at the same level throughout our history.
 Our annual budget is small, slightly less than $50,000 per year, but we accomplish some ambitious programs with that limited amount – more about these programs later in this article.
 We picked “Victors in the Cold War” as our motto when we formed.
 It was appropriate since the Cold War had just ended, and there was no doubt that those of us who served in strategic, tactical, air defense and air launched missiles played a major role in that final result for the Soviet Union.
 We started strong in the early days of the Cold War when we fielded Matador, Mace, BOMARC, Snark, Thor and Jupiter, followed quickly by Atlas, Titan and Minuteman.
 During that same early period, many Missileers also fought the Cold War as they served in Rascal, Genie, Hound Dog, Quail and a wide variety of other air launched missiles.
 Over the years, we added ground and air launched cruise missiles, advanced cruise missiles, Peacekeeper and newer air launched systems.
 We were working on other systems to counter new Soviet missiles, when the other side finally threw in the towel, signed the Intermediate Nuclear Forces Treaty, and both sides began large reductions in nuclear systems.
 A few years ago some of our younger members, who began service well after the Cold War ended, suggested that we needed to update our image to attract members of the current missile force.
 Our board looked at a lot of options, and concluded “Advocates for Missileers” was an appropriate new motto for AAFM.